Skip to content

 • Context matters: 4 sigma might be excellent for one process, inadequate for another

-• Improvement costs escalate: Moving from 3 to 4 sigma typically costs far less than 5 to 6
+• Costs escalate: Moving from 3 to 4 sigma typically costs far less than 5 to 6

-• Cultural change required: Higher sigma levels demand systematic thinking, not heroic efforts
+• Culture matters: Higher sigma levels demand systematic thinking, not heroic efforts

-The goal isn’t perfection everywhere - it’s appropriate quality for each process.
-Use sigma levels to make informed decisions about where to invest improvement efforts for maximum customer impact.
+The goal isn’t perfection everywhere - it’s the right quality level for each process.
+Use sigma levels to decide where improvement investment will have the most customer impact.

 Process Improvement > Introduction to DMAIC